 Visually align the air spring so that it is vertically straight and the upper and lower brackets are parallel.
-Place the upper bracket as high up on the frame rail as possible (Note: The upper bracket should not exceed the top of the frame rail.) see Figure "A" and "B".
-Check the "X" dimension on both sides of the air spring, these dimensions should be equal refer to Figure "B".
-See Figure "C" for proper upper bracket position on the 4x4 Dodge Dakota chassis.
+(Note: The upper bracket should not exceed the top surface of the frame rail.) see Figure "A" and "B".
+Check the "X" dimension on both sides of the air spring, this dimension should be approximately 7.25" on both sides refer to Figure "B".
 With the air spring assembly in place, mark the upper left hole with a center punch.
 Drill the hole using a 7/16" drill bit.
 Before drilling the holes make sure all electrical, brake and fuel lines are cleared from the path of the drill.
-In order to prevent any damage to these lines it is recommended that a piece of wood be placed between the frame rail and the existing lines.
+In order to prevent any damage to these lines it is recommended that a piece of wood be placed between the frame rail and the existing lines when drilling.